DhruvaD1/ECE445Notebook/notebooks/dhruvad2/README.md

 Now its the next day we got most of the program to work the way we intended to.
 Everything works, expect for the RFID sensor and the keypad for some reason.
 We have to meet again tomorrow because the final demo is coming up and we are on the first day.

-So we figured out the issue with the keypad, it is that we are not allowing enough time for the software deboucing in the code to allow for the key presses to be read properly.
+So we all worked together and figured out the issue with the keypad, it is that we are not allowing enough time for the software deboucing in the code to allow for the key presses to be read properly.
 So before adding enough time all presses were not being read now all presses are being read.
 We also just solved the problem with the RFID.
 It is that the RFID emmits EMI waves to be able to read RFID tags.
 The issue is that our RFID reader is sitting ontop of the PCB which causes problems.
 To fix this all we did was move the RFID away from the PCB and it started working.
 Everything is now working as it should for the final demo which is good.
 We also went over how exactly to do the final demo.
 Below is our final PCB

 ![Week 14 PCB](Final_PCB.png)